noraleonte/mui-x/docs/data/date-pickers/fields/fields.md

 ### Control the selected sections

-Use the `selectedSection` and `onSelectedSectionChange` props to control which sections are currently being selected.
+Use the `selectedSections` and `onSelectedSectionsChange` props to control which sections are currently being selected.

 This prop accepts the following formats:

 1. If a number is provided, the section at this index will be selected.
+2. If `"all"` is provided, all the sections will be selected.
+3. If an object with a `startIndex` and `endIndex` fields are provided, the sections between those two indexes will be selected.
-2. If a string of type `FieldSectionType` is provided, the first section with that name will be selected.
+4. If a string of type `FieldSectionType` is provided, the first section with that name will be selected.
-3. If `null` is provided, no section will be selected
+5. If `null` is provided, no section will be selected

 :::warning
 You need to make sure the input is focused before imperatively updating the selected sections.